mtod92/equpy/README.md

 `equpy` was designed to be used by chemical, biological and physical/chemical researchers studying systems comprising multiple species reacting/interacting.
 This tool is particularly well-suited for researchers that (i) need to quickly calculate equilibria with a matrix-form input, and/or (ii) cannot rely on slower and more general solvers, for example when multiple kinetic traces have to be integrated as the species equilibrate and/or global fits on large sets of parameters have to be performed.

 # Summary
 Determining the distribution of multiple chemical species at equilibrium for a given system is a common problem that must be routinely addressed by scholars.
 While simple systems consisting of a few species and reactions can be solved manually, most of these problems require the definition and solution of higher-order equations and are intractable without reliable numerical methods, that can be slow and inefficient.
 In this work, we present straightforward Python and MATLAB implementations of the geometric-programming algorithm developed by [Thomas Wayne Wall](https://repository.mines.edu/bitstream/handle/11124/13991/Wall_10782543.pdf?sequence=1to) (1984) and we provide clear and easy-to-use scripts and examples for researchers approaching the problem.
-The performance and stability of the algorithm is tested versus out-of-the-box MATLAB numerical solver (vpasolve) and the solver available in chempy, showing a speed-up as high as two orders of magnitudes.
+The performance and stability of the algorithm is tested versus out-of-the-box MATLAB numerical solver (*vpasolve*) and the solver available in chempy - one of the most complete open source chemistry package available to this date - showing a speed-up as high as two orders of magnitudes.

 # Introduction
 The mathematical treatment of multiple chemical equilibria is a problem that can be intimidating for inexperienced researchers and community members that are not familiar with computer science and linear algebra.
 While tutorials for the solution of simple systems are readily available on basic chemistry textbooks and online resources, the task of upscaling these is non-trivial.